Yes, we can. Search our online directory of all Texas attorneys by location, practice area, specialty certification, and more.

 No. The State Bar is completely self-funded.
 The State Bar receives no tax dollars and is not a part of the state appropriations process.

-There are more than 89,900 active members of the State Bar of Texas.
+There are nearly 97,000 active members of the State Bar of Texas, including 86,494 practicing in-state.

-The State Bar of Texas is the fifth largest bar association in America.
+The State Bar of Texas is the second largest bar association in

 How do you determine whether an attorney has violated the Texas Disciplinary Rules of Professional Conduct?

-The State Bar of Texas, Chief Disciplinary Counsel Supreme Court of Texas, Commission for Lawyer Discipline, and the Board of Disciplinary Appeals jointly administer the attorney discipline process.
+The State Bar of Texas, the Office of Chief Disciplinary Counsel, the Supreme Court of Texas, the Commission for Lawyer Discipline, and the Board of Disciplinary Appeals jointly administer the attorney discipline process.

-And State Bar of Texas attorneys provided 2.24 million to 2.56 million hours of free legal services to low-income people in 2009.
+And State Bar of Texas attorneys provided 2.37 million hours of free legal services to low-income people in 2013.

 The State Bar of Texas lawyers engage voluntarily in pro bono work.
 It is not required by law.